Despite being adored by fans and players alike, Jurgen Klopp has sold some top-class players over the years.

 Despite scoring the winner in the World Cup final a year after his move, Gotze never truly found his form away from Dortmund, and returned to the club three years later with his tail between his legs.

-Now at PSV Eindhoven, the 29-year-old is a case of unfulfilled potential and his career could have panned out so differently had he not abandoned Klopp’s team of young superstars at Dortmund.
+Now doing okay at Eintracht Frankfurt, the 31-year-old is a case of unfulfilled potential and his career could have panned out so differently had he not abandoned Klopp’s team of young superstars at Dortmund.

 One of Klopp’s biggest masterstrokes was selling Philippe Coutinho to Barcelona for around £140million.